eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 In play, the degree to which you can overcome **story obstacles** with your possessions depends not on any qualities inherent to the objects themselves, but to the **score** of your relevant **ability**.
 However the significance of various sorts of gear lies in the types of actions you can credibly propose, and what their impact might reasonably be.
 An "Invisibility Cloak" **ability** implies very different fictional capabilities than "Souped-up Muscle Car" does.

-Conversely, if in the course of play you find your character in a situation without equipment essential to utilize an ability effectively, or where your character's gear is poorly suited to the task at hand, your GM may take into account in assessing credibility-based **modifiers**.
+Conversely, if in the course of play you find your character in a situation without equipment essential to utilize an ability effectively, or where your character's gear is poorly suited to the task at hand, your GM may take that into account in assessing credibility-based **modifiers**.

 ### 2.2.1 Wealth